AP-Skill-Development-Corporation/AAD-STP-BATCH-15/Assignments.md

 * Display the book image and the book name in the recyclerview.
  ###### Optional :
   * Add an edittext where user can type a book name and can fetch the books in the recyclerview.

+#### Assignment 3
+* Create an app that displays an ImageView and plus and minus buttons.
+* The ImageView contains a level list drawable that is a battery level indicator.
+* Pressing the plus or minus button changes the level of the indicator.
+* Use the battery icons from the Vector Asset Studio to represent 7 different values for the battery level.
+ * The app has the following properties:
+  * The plus button increments the level, causing the battery indicator to appear more full.
+  * The minus button decrements the level, causing the indicator to empty one level.